Configure alerts for workstations

 In N-sight RMM, you can configure if email or SMS alerts are generated when a problem is reported and you can set up subsequent recovery alerts when the problem is resolved.

-The recovery Alert is useful when used with an email based ticketing system to close the ticket for the Check outage or to make any on-call technicians aware of the change to the Check status.
+The recovery alert is helpful when used with an email based ticketing system to close a ticket for a check outage or to notify on-call technicians of a change in check status.

-You have full control over when these notifications are generated and their delivery method (email and/or SMS).
-You can configure Check Alerts at the global level using the default alert policy, or at the device level and check level as shown below.
+You have full control over when these notifications are generated and how they are delivered (email and/or SMS).
+You can configure check alerts globally using the default alert policy, or at the device level and check levels.

 To configure the Alert email template to match your requirements, see Configure Mail Templates .